F*ck Ads, Kill Paywalls, Marry Patronizing

 In other words, even the most important and widely respected newspaper in the world is nowhere close to being healthily monetized, especially not by the small number of people who pay for it.

-And while it seems a little mind-boggling that people will actively pay money for an ad blocker but won’t pay the institutions that are responsible for the content in the first place, the fact is, we live in a capitalistic society (that probably should be more democratically socialistic) and the market is totally allowed to go back to their favorite response:
+While it might seem a little mind-boggling that people will actively pay money for an ad blocker yet won’t pay the institutions that are responsible for the content in the first place, the fact is we live in a capitalistic society (which probably should be more democratically socialistic) and the market is totally allowed to go back to its favorite response:

 Adapt or die.

-We have to start skipping all these middle men and support the content-creators directly.
+We have to start supporting the content creators directly.

-Too many great writers are getting sucked down the tube with all these fallible, failing business models.
-And that’s why the Kickstarters of the world and the Patreons of the world are gaining so much traction.
+Too many great writers are getting sucked down the tube with the fallible, failing business models outlets are currently using.
+And the truth is, the Kickstarters and the Patreons of the world will continue to gain traction; disrupting the entire, antiquated system with the cold efficiency of capitalism.
 In a world where the 1,000 Fan Theory# is an actual attainable reality for an enterprising few, it’s only inevitable that more and more audience dollars will find their way past lecherous third-parties like ad agencies and publishing platforms as audiences become more and more cognizant of where their money is actually going.

-Right now, almost all other media outlets in the world work like this:
+Right now, most media outlets work like this: